NC State Extension Publications

 Skip to Components of the Dance Language

-At its core, there are two things communicated in a dance: distance and direction.
+At its core, there are two elements communicated in a dance: distance and direction.
 These two pieces of information are translated into separate components of the dance.

 Distance

-Food sources that are at intermediate distances, between 50 and 150 meters away from the hive, are recruited to with the sickle dance.
-The form of this dance is crescent-shaped, a transitional dance between a round dance and a figure-eight waggle dance (Figure 2).
+Food sources that are at intermediate distances (between 50 and 150 meters away) are recruited to with the sickle dance.
+The form of this dance is crescent-shaped, a transitional dance between a round dance and a waggle dance (which is in the form of a figure eight).

-A waggle dance, or wag-tail dance, is performed by bees foraging at food sources that are over 150 meters away from the hive.
+A waggle dance (Figure 2), also called a wag-tail dance, is performed by bees foraging at food sources that are more than 150 meters away from the hive.
 This dance, unlike the round and sickle dances, communicates both distance and direction to potential recruits.
-A bee that performs a waggle dance runs straight ahead for a short distance, returns in a semicircle to the starting point, runs again through the straight course, then makes a semicircle in the opposite direction to complete a full, figure-eight circuit.
-While running the straight-line course of the dance, the bee’s body, especially the abdomen, wags vigorously sideways (Figure 3).
-This vibration of the body gives a tail-wagging motion.
-At the same time, the bee emits a train of buzzing sound, produced by wingbeats, at a low frequency of 250-300 Hertz (cycles per second) with a pulse duration of about 20 milliseconds and a repetition of frequency of about 30 seconds.
+A bee that performs a waggle dance runs straight ahead for a short distance, returns in a semicircle to the starting point, runs again through the straight course, then makes a semicircle in the opposite direction to complete a full figure-eight circuit.
+While running the straight-line course of the dance, the bee’s body, especially the abdomen, wags vigorously sideways.
+This vibration of the body produces a tail-wagging motion.
+At the same time, the bee emits a train of buzzing sound, produced by wingbeats, at a low frequency of 250 to 300 hertz (cycles per second) with a pulse duration of about 20 milliseconds and a repetition of frequency of about 30 seconds.

-While several variables of the waggle dance are correlated with distance information (e.g., dance “tempo”, duration of buzzing sounds), the duration of the straight run portion of the dance, measured in seconds, is the simplest and most reliable indicator of distance.
+While several variables of the waggle dance are correlated with distance information (for example, dance “tempo” and duration of buzzing sounds), the duration of the straight-run portion of the dance, measured in seconds, is the simplest and most reliable indicator of distance.
 As the distance to the food source increases, the duration of the waggling portion of the dance (the “waggle run”) also increases.
-The relationship is roughly linear (Figure 4).
-For example, a forager that performs a waggle run that lasts 2.5 seconds is recruiting for a food source located approximately 2625 meters away.
+The relationship is roughly linear (Figure 3).
+For example, a forager that performs a waggle run that lasts 2.5 seconds is recruiting for a food source located about 2,625 meters away.

 Direction

 Because the direction information is relative to the sun's position, not the compass direction, a forager's dance for a particular resource will change over time.
 This is because the sun's position moves over the course of a day.
 For example, a food source located due east will have foragers dance approximately straight up in the morning (because the sun rises in the east), but will have foragers dance approximately straight down in the late afternoon (because the sun sets in the west).
-Thus the time of day (or, more importantly, the location of the sun) is an important variable to interpret the direction information in the dance.
+Thus, the time of day—or, more important, the location of the sun—is an important variable to interpret the direction information in the dance.

 The sun's position is also a function of one's geographic location and the time of year.
 The sun will always move from east to west over the course of the day.
 However, above the Tropic of Cancer, the sun will always be in the south, whereas below the Tropic of Capricorn, the sun will always be in the north.
 Within the tropics, the sun can pass to the south or to the north, depending on the time of year.